 Most, if not all, email providers' spam filters penalise your domain or IP with a higher spam score (meaning there's a higher possibility of your emails going to junk folder) if they see that you are sending emails to bad email accounts.
 A bad email account is an address that doesn't exist, has been disabled or has a full inbox.
 These addresses should be cleaned from your email list regularly to avoid this.
 If you allow them to add up on your list, you will eventually be flagged as a spam provider.

-Once a donor has added you to his or her contact list, friend list or address book, you will always end up in their inbox.
+- "Add us to your address book!" - Having a recipient add your from address to their address book or trusted senders list can go a long way.
+More often than not, if one of your recipients trusts a sender, they will be more lenient to similar messages to different recipients.
 Use every opportunity to encourage those on your email list to add you as a contact.
-We suggest doing it in the Newsletters content, Headers and Footers etc. A typical way to ask contacts to do this is to say, "Ensure that you continue to receive the quality information from us that you enjoy by adding us to your contact list."
+A typical way to ask contacts to do this is to say, "Ensure that you continue to receive the quality information from us that you enjoy by adding us to your contact list."

 Tip No. 3: Test Your Email

-Before you send your entire email list the message you've worked so hard on, send a test message to each of the big email providers (Hotmail, Yahoo, MSN, Gmail and one generic office address that is viewed in an Outlook client).
-If the test ends up with most of your emails going to junk folder, then it means you'll end up in the junk box on your main send also.
-The email send test means that you can try different subject lines and email content to try to figure out what sent you to spam.
+Before you send your email campaign, send a test message to each of the big email providers (Hotmail, Yahoo, MSN, Gmail, and one generic office address that is viewed in an Outlook client).
+If the test ends up with most of your emails going to the junk folder, then it means you'll likely end up in junk mail for your actual email campaign also.
+This email test means that you can try different subject lines and email content to try to figure out what sent you to spam.

 Tip No. 4: Don't Use "Big Images"